Bud Fowler: Early life

-The son of a fugitive hop-picker and barber, Bud Fowler was christened John W. Jackson.
+The son of a hop-picker and barber, Bud Fowler was christened John W. Jackson.
 His father had escaped from slavery and migrated to New York.
 In 1859, his family moved from Fort Plain, New York, to Cooperstown.
 He learned to play baseball during his youth in Cooperstown.
 Biographer L. Robert Davids writes that he was nicknamed "Bud" because he called the other players by that name.

 Professional baseball career

 Early career

-Fowler first played for an all-white professional team based out of New Castle, Pennsylvania, in 1872, when he was 14 years old.
+Fowler first played for a largely white professional team based out of New Castle, Pennsylvania, in 1872, when he was 14 years old.
 He is documented as playing for another professional team on July 21, 1877, when he was 19.
+On May 17, 1878, while playing for the Lynn Live Oaks, Fowler reportedly became the first Black player in to appear in a game in organized baseball.
 On April 24, 1878, he pitched a game for the Picked Nine, who defeated the Boston Red Caps, champions of the National League in 1877.
 He pitched some more for the Chelsea team, then finished that season with the Worcester club.

 Largely supporting himself as a barber, Fowler continued to play for baseball teams in New England and Canada for the next four years.
 He then moved to the Midwest.
 In 1883, Fowler played for a team in Niles, Ohio; in 1884, he played for Stillwater, Minnesota, in the Northwestern League.